Best Golf Irons for Mid Handicappers 2023

 Cons

-• If you are a low ball hitter, the stronger lofts may not show much improvement in flight
+• If you are a low ball hitter, the strong lofts will keep your flight low

 Cleveland Launcher XL Halo Irons - Srixon ZX5 Irons - best golf iron for mid handicappers

 Distance was much longer than most irons I tried.
 I was around 10 yards longer on average compared to other models on the list.
-It could be down to lower loft, but Cleveland are known for making irons that travel long.
+It is partially because of lower lofts, but Cleveland are known for making irons that travel higher despite lower lofts and that is what I noticed.
+My friends who play the Launcher models all notice much softer landings on the greens.

 • The ball goes straighter with less shape and doesn't lose massive distance on bad strikes